What is Neighbors in the Know?

 How do I get involved?

-Neighbors in the Know (NiK) is designed to work with local nonprofits and individuals.
+Neighbors in the Know (NiK) links neighbors and their neighborhoods to local voting information and environmental nonprofits.

 Help shape a new community environmental project that will: